-- Service provider strategies and competitive positioning
+- Service provider positioning and go-to-market strategies

 - IDC CloudView Survey: IaaS and Hybrid Cloud